mohammad-a-hossain/mongoose-compass-express-crud-1/README.md

 # route protection

- 1. _import checklogin and set in userHandler a protect for routers_
+ 1. _import checklogin and set in userHandler a protect for routers_ ..*  _making a guard for each route to protect if person is not logged in wth webtoken_

  --Nb: while login there is a token created instance and it validation if i want to post or get data by chcklogin i need to get token which will set in header authentication : Bearer token